microsoft/PythonProgrammingPuzzles/puzzles/README.md

 * <a name="boxvolume"></a>**BoxVolume** (Also) inspired by [Codeforces Problem 996 A](https://codeforces.com/problemset/problem/996/A)

     We make it much much harder by making it a multiplication problem where the greedy algorithm doesn't work.
-(3 instances)
+(5 instances)

     ```python
     def sat(sides: List[int], options=[2, 512, 1024], n=340282366920938463463374607431768211456, max_dim=13):
+        prod = 1
+        for b in sides:
+            prod *= b
+        return prod == n and set(sides) <= set(options) and len(sides) <= max_dim

+    def sol(options=[2, 512, 1024], n=340282366920938463463374607431768211456, max_dim=13):
         """
         Find the side lengths of a box in fewest dimensions (dimension <= max_dim) whose volume is n,
          where each side length is in options
         """
-        prod = 1
-        for b in sides:
-            prod *= b
-        return prod == n and set(sides) <= set(options) and len(sides) <= max_dim
     ```
     <details><summary>1 hand-written solution </summary>